ISE 2020 Highlights

 Whilst these two terms may be used interchangeably, there are some key differences between having a home cinema system and a media room that are worth exploring.

-The lighting design and installation and choice of furnishings are also carefully considered to minimize reflections and glare in the room for the best picture quality.
+The lighting design and installation and choice of furnishings are also carefully considered to minimise reflections and glare in the room for the best picture quality.

 One of the main features of a home cinema is the display system.
 Whilst these can be large screen televisions or LED panels, they are more commonly large projector screens combined with a high definition projectors, depending on the size of the room and the preferences of the owner.